rust-lang/rfcs/text/0000-inline-asm.md

 However, to guarantee optimal performance it is important to use as few registers as possible, so they won't have to be saved and reloaded around the inline assembly block.
 To achieve this Rust provides a `lateout` specifier.
-This can be used on any output that is guaranteed to be written only after all inputs have been consumed.
+This can be used on any output that is written only after all inputs have been consumed.
 There is also a `inlateout` variant of this specifier.

 Here is an example where `inlateout` *cannot* be used: